1. How the Conditions of Carriage apply to you

 7.16 What happens if my Baggage is delayed, lost or Damaged during Domestic travel?

-Our liabilities to you for your Baggage on travel within New Zealand is outlined in The Contract and Commercial Law Act 2017 (part 5, New Zealand).
-This Agreement does expressly modify some of these Conditions.
+Our liabilities to you for your Baggage on travel within New Zealand is outlined in The Contract and Commercial Law Act 2017 (part 5, New Zealand) (the Act).
+This Agreement does expressly modify the position set out in the Act.

 7.17 When should I claim for Damage or delay to Baggage?